 Homes and businesses should have multiple devices installed for an improved fire detection system.
-Now, there are lots of fire alarm devices out there; here are the ones that can really make a difference.
+Now, there are lots of fire alarm systems for businesses and homes out there; here are the ones that can really make a difference.

 1. High-Sensitivity Smoke Detectors

-Smoke detectors are typically just the first line of defense that sets off an alarm – and that’s about it.
-But you want a more high-sensitivity detector than the ones you find in the hardware store in a multi-device fire alarm system.
+Smoke detectors are typically just the first line of defence that sets off an alarm – and that’s about it.
+But you want a more high-sensitivity detector than the ones you’ll find in a hardware store multi-device residential fire alarm system.